MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

      > These rules target attributes that are unique to Autopilot devices.
 1. Select **Save**, and then select **Create**.

-### 6. Create autopilot profile and assign it to a device group
+### 6. Create autopilot profile and assign it to the device group

 1. In [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com), select **Devices** > **Windows** > **Windows enrollment** > **Windows Autopilot deployment profiles** > **Create profile** > **HoloLens**.
    ![Create profile dropdown includes a HoloLens item.](./images/hololens-ap-enrollment-profiles.png)